 What Is Auscultation?

-Auscultation poses no risks or side effects.
+body.
+This simple test poses no risks or side effects.
+During auscultation, the

 How Is the Test Performed?

 Your doctor places the stethoscope over your bare skin and

 listens to each area of your body.
 There are specific things your doctor will